|Notations 1 to 6 of 200+ Small-scale Universe 1-67||The background story (opens new window or tab) Jump to Notation-202|

-This work is quite at odds with dominant theory, big bang cosmology (bbc)
+This work is at odds with the dominant theory, big bang cosmology (bbc)

 does not currently have access to the first 64 notations where the key formulas created by Langlands, string theory, SUSY, and all the hypothetical particles are defined.
 To broaden its perspective, we will attempt to examine transitions between the finite-infinite, especially the role of Euler’s equation, space, time, pi and light, projective geometries, bifurcation theory, dimensionless constants, and number theory.

 Footnote The only footnote on this panel is for Planck Temperature.

-A Key concept: Planck Temperature has been moved to the top of the chart.
-One of the working assumptions of the project is that everything starts most simply and complexity comes later, and that space-and-time are finite, discrete, derivative and quantized, and that temperature is also derivative of space/time and matter/charge.
+A key concept: Planck Temperature begins at Notation-0.
+One of the working assumptions of the project is that everything starts most simply and complexity comes later, and that space-and-time are finite, discrete, derivative and quantized.
+At one time we thought temperature is derivative of space/time and matter/charge.
 That logic obviously requires further discussion.
 Why is Planck Temperature so extraordinarily high?
 Nobody seems to have an answer.
 If taken as a given the only temperature that high that would recede quickly is light.
 Perhaps the inverse square law applies. .

-This chart is still just a place holder, a rough, working draft.
+This line within the chart is a place holder, a rough, working draft.
 There are many functions that are not computing.
 The correspondence between Planck Length and Planck temperature will be an open question for a long time.
-More than just exponentiation, another factor will eventually be introduced to adjust this line of numbers.
+More than just exponentiation, another factor will eventually be introduced to adjust this line of numbers. .